-The Company, as a dually registered broker-dealer and FCM, is required to maintain net capital in excess of the greater of the SEC or CFTC minimum net capital requirements.
-At December 31, 2021, the Company had net capital of \$221.0 million that was 22% of aggregate debit items and \$153.0 million in excess of the \$68.0 million required minimum net capital at that date.
+The Company is required to maintain net capital in excess of the greater of the SEC, CFTC or NFA minimum net capital requirements.
+At December 31, 2023, the Company had net capital of \$249.6 million that was 30% of aggregate debit items and \$169.3 million in excess of the \$80.3 million required minimum net capital at that date.

-(12) Short-Term Financing
+(13) Short-Term Financing

 The Company has the ability to obtain committed unsecured short-term borrowings primarily through the issuance of promissory notes.
-Under these agreements, the Company can borrow on demand up to a maximum of \$180.0 million unsecured at interest rates determined on the date of each borrowing, and reset daily.
-At December 31, 2021, there were \$180.0 million of short-term borrowings outstanding under this credit line at an average interest rate of 3.60%.
+Under these agreements, the Company can borrow on demand up to a maximum of \$202.3 million unsecured at interest rates determined on the date of each borrowing, and reset daily.
+At December 31, 2023, there were \$202.3 million of short-term borrowings outstanding under this credit line at an interest rate of 8.85%.

 The Company also has the ability, through arrangements with multiple banks, to obtain uncommitted short-term borrowings.
 Under these agreements, the Company can borrow on demand up to a maximum of \$390.0 million secured and \$10.0 million unsecured at interest rates determined on the date of each borrowing, and reset daily.
-At December 31, 2021, there were no short-term borrowings outstanding under these credit lines.
+At December 31, 2023, there were no short-term borrowings outstanding under these credit lines.

-The Company has an additional uncommitted secured credit line at interest rates determined on the date of each borrowing, and reset daily.
-At December 31, 2021, there were no short-term borrowings outstanding under this secured credit line.
+The Company also has an uncommitted secured credit line with no stated maximum borrowing amount.
+Under this agreement the Company can borrow on demand, at interest rates determined on the date of each borrowing, and reset daily.
+At December 31, 2023, there were no short-term borrowings outstanding under this secured credit line.

 The loan agreements contain various financial covenants.
-The Company was in compliance with all such covenants for the period ended December 31, 2021.
+The Company was in compliance with all such covenants for the period ended December 31, 2023.

-(13) Subordinated Loan
+(14) Subordinated Loans